 - 3 to 4 Tbsp ice water, very cold

-3 Remove the crumbly mixture from the food processor and place on a very clean, smooth surface.
+3 (Optional) Press dough a few times to flatten some of the butter for a more flaky crust: Remove the crumbly mixture from the food processor and place on a very clean, smooth surface.

 If you want an extra flaky crust, you can press the heel of your palm into the crumbly mixture, pressing down and shmooshing the mixture into the table top.
 This is a French technique, called "fraisage".
 Do this a few times, maybe 4 to 6 times, and it will help your crust be extra flaky.

-Then, use your hands to press the crumbly dough together and shape into a disc.
+4 Form dough into a disk, wrap and chill: Then, use your hands to press the crumbly dough together and shape into a disk.
 Work the dough only enough to just bring the dough together.
 Do not over-knead or your crust will end up tough.

 You should be able to see little bits of butter, speckling the dough.
 When these bits of butter melt as the crust cooks, the butter will help separate the dough into flaky layers.
 So, visible pieces of butter are a good thing, what you are aiming for, in the dough.

-4 When you are ready to roll out the dough, remove the disk from the refrigerator and place on a clean, smooth, lightly floured surface.
-Let it sit for 5 to 10 minutes to take just enough of a chill off of it so that it becomes easier to roll out.
+5 Remove from refrigerator and let sit for a few minutes: When you are ready to roll out the dough, remove the disk from the refrigerator and let it sit for 10 to 15 minutes to take enough of a chill off of it so that it becomes easier to roll out.